Trump's Speech To NATO Left Out The Two Words Allies Wanted To Hear

 “NATO members must finally contribute their fair share and meet their financial obligations,” Trump said, standing beside top US allies including German Chancellor Angela Merkel, British Prime Minister Theresa May and French President Emmanuel Macron.
 “But 23 of the 28 member nations are still not paying what they should be paying.”

-European leaders looked noticeably tight-lipped as Trump scolded the NATO leaders beside a newly-installed piece of the World Trade Center, which served as reminder of the only time Article 5 was invoked in the alliance’s history, in response to the 9/11 attacks.
+European leaders looked noticeably tight-lipped as Trump spoke beside a newly-installed piece of the World Trade Center, which served as reminder of the only time Article 5 was invoked in the alliance’s history, in response to the 9/11 attacks.

 “If all NATO members had spent just 2% of their GDP on defense last year, we would have had another $119 billion for our collective defense and for the financing of additional NATO reserves,” Trump said.